open-mmlab/mmyolo/docs/en/recommended_topics/deploy/mmdeploy_guide.md

     ${DEPLOY_CFG} \
     ${MODEL_CFG} \
     --model ${BACKEND_MODEL_FILES} \
-    [--out ${OUTPUT_PKL_FILE}] \
+    --device ${DEVICE} \
-    [--format-only] \
+    --work-dir ${WORK_DIR} \
-    [--metrics ${METRICS}] \
+    [--cfg-options ${CFG_OPTIONS}] \
     [--show] \
     [--show-dir ${OUTPUT_IMAGE_DIR}] \
-    [--show-score-thr ${SHOW_SCORE_THR}] \
-    --device ${DEVICE} \
+    [--interval ${INTERVAL}] \
-    [--cfg-options ${CFG_OPTIONS}] \
+    [--wait-time ${WAIT_TIME}] \
-    [--metric-options ${METRIC_OPTIONS}]
     [--log2file work_dirs/output.txt]
-    [--batch-size ${BATCH_SIZE}]
     [--speed-test] \
     [--warmup ${WARM_UP}] \
-    [--log-interval ${LOG_INTERVERL}]
+    [--log-interval ${LOG_INTERVERL}] \
+    [--batch-size ${BATCH_SIZE}] \
+    [--uri ${URI}]
 ```

 ### Parameter Description

-- `deploy_cfg`: set the deployment config file path
+- `deploy_cfg`: set the deployment config file path.
-- `model_cfg`: set the MMYOLO model config file path
+- `model_cfg`: set the MMYOLO model config file path.
 - `--model`: set the converted model.
-For example, if we exported a TensorRT model, we need to pass in the file path with the suffix ".engine"
+For example, if we exported a TensorRT model, we need to pass in the file path with the suffix ".engine".
-- `--out`: save the output result in pickle format, use only when you need it
-- `--format-only`: format the output without evaluating it.
-It is useful when you want to format the result into a specific format and submit it to a test server
-- `--metrics`: use the specific metric supported in MMYOLO to evaluate, such as "proposal" in COCO format data.
-- `--show`: show the evaluation result on screen or not
-- `--show-dir`: save the evaluation result to this directory, valid only when specified
-- `--show-score-thr`: show the threshold for the detected bboxes or not
 - `--device`: indicate the device to run the model.
 Note that some backends limit the running devices.
-For example, TensorRT must run on CUDA
+For example, TensorRT must run on CUDA.
+- `--work-dir`: the directory to save the file containing evaluation metrics.
-- `--cfg-options`: pass in additional configs, which will override the current deployment configs
+- `--cfg-options`: pass in additional configs, which will override the current deployment configs.
-- `--metric-options`: add custom options for metrics.
-The key-value pair format in xxx=yyy will be the kwargs of the dataset.evaluate() method
+- `--show`: show the evaluation result on screen or not.
+- `--show-dir`: save the evaluation result to this directory, valid only when specified.
+- `--interval`: set the display interval between each two evaluation results.
+- `--wait-time`: set the display time of each window.
-- `--log2file`: save the evaluation results (with the speed) to a file
+- `--log2file`: log evaluation results and speed to file.
+- `--speed-test`: test the inference speed or not.
+- `--warmup`: warm up before speed test or not, works only when `speed-test` is specified.
+- `--log-interval`: the interval between each log, works only when `speed-test` is specified.
 - `--batch-size`: set the batch size for inference, which will override the `samples_per_gpu` in data config.
-The default value is `1`, however, not every model supports `batch_size > 1`
+The default value is `1`, however, not every model supports `batch_size > 1`.
-- `--speed-test`: test the inference speed or not
-- `--warmup`: warm up before speed test or not, works only when `speed-test` is specified
-- `--log-interval`: set the interval between each log, works only when `speed-test` is specified
+- `--uri`: Remote ipv4:port or ipv6:port for inference on edge device.

 Note: other parameters in `${MMDEPLOY_DIR}/tools/test.py` are used for speed test, they will not affect the evaluation results.